 What You're Working With

 Speed modes are one of the GoMad's more interesting features.
 The bike switches instantly between Class 2, Class 3, and a custom mode via a button on the control panel.
 Class 2 allows throttle up to 20 mph.
 Class 3 allows pedal assist up to 28 mph but disables the throttle.
-The custom mode — the one worth knowing about — unlocks throttle up to 20 mph and pedal assist up to 28 mph simultaneously, giving you the best of both worlds in a single setting.
+The custom mode (which more or less mirrors Velotric's old standard speed settings) unlocks throttle up to 20 mph and pedal assist up to 28 mph simultaneously, giving you the best of both worlds in a single setting.

-Up front, an RST Guide hydraulic suspension fork with 100mm of travel handles bump absorption, with adjustable preload and a lockout feature — particularly useful when carrying cargo, where a locked-out front end keeps the bike more stable and predictable.
-Braking is handled by Tektro hydraulic calipers with 200mm rotors front and rear.
+Up front, an RST Guide hydraulic suspension fork with 100mm of travel handles bump absorption, with adjustable preload and a lockout feature.
+Braking is handled by Tektro hydraulic calipers with 203mm rotors in the front and 180mm in the rear.
 Rolling stock is Kenda 20x4" puncture-resistant fat tires with a distinctive brown wall design.
 Gearing is an 8-speed Shimano thumb and trigger shifter.

-The cockpit is genuinely one of the nicer setups in the cargo e-bike segment — a TFT LCD display that's crisp and readable, smooth control modules for class switching and menu navigation, and wing grips on both ends.
-Notably, nearly everything adjustable in the app can also be controlled directly from the display, which matters when your phone battery is running low.
-The app itself supports full pedal assist customization per level — torque output, assist strength, and top speed — along with heart rate connectivity via Apple Watch or a compatible heart rate band.
+The cockpit is genuinely one of the nicer setups in the cargo e-bike segment: a TFT LCD display that's crisp and readable, smooth control modules for class switching and menu navigation.
+Notably, nearly everything adjustable in the app can also be controlled directly from the display, which matters when your phone battery is running low, or you're someone who doesn't like being forced to use another app.
+The app itself supports full pedal assist customization per level, like torque output, assist strength, and top speed, along with heart rate connectivity via Apple Watch or a compatible Bluetooth heart rate band.

 Safety credentials are solid: the bike carries an IPX6 water resistance rating overall with an IPX7-rated battery (submersion capable), dual UL certifications (UL 2849 and UL 2271), Apple Find My and Android Find Hub integration, plus a full lighting suite including a 500-lumen adjustable front light, tail light, brake light, and turn signals with audible feedback.
-Maximum payload is 500 lbs — one of the highest figures in the compact cargo segment.
+The maximum payload is 500 lbs, one of the highest figures in the compact cargo segment.

 What the Team Loved

 Overall Ride Quality: The ride quality at speed is the headline.
-The GoMad held 25-28 mph in traffic without drama, and the geometry felt dialed even under load conditions.
+The GoMad held 25-28 mph in traffic without feeling squirrelly or out of control, and the geometry felt dialed even under load conditions.
 Transitions from smooth pavement to light off-road were handled cleanly, and the bike remained stable and composed throughout.
 For a cargo-oriented machine, that's not a given.

 The Display: The TFT LCD display is a genuine differentiator.
 At a price point where outdated analog-style screens are still common, having a crisp, dynamic display with full on-bike control is a meaningful quality-of-life upgrade.
-The control module itself has a premium feel — smooth button actuation, logical layout, nothing rattly or imprecise.
+The control module itself has a premium feel, with smooth button actuation, logical layout, and nothing rattly or imprecise.
+And on a side note: Velotric probably has the best display right now at these prices.
+There are plenty of product development teams from other companies trying to get their screens up to par with Velotric here.

 The Look: The paint finish deserves its own mention.
 The obsidian colorway features a deep black with metallic flake that reads significantly more premium than the typical matte finishes in this segment.
-The battery cover is color-matched to the frame, and the battery itself is hot-swappable across Velotric's newer lineup — a practical detail for riders who want to carry a spare for extended range.
+The battery cover is color-matched to the frame, and the battery itself pops out easily, a practical detail for riders who want to carry a spare for extended range, utilizing the included rear under-rack battery compartment.

 Where the GoMad Can Improve

 Front Rack: Once the add-ons like the passenger kit and front rack start going on the bike, balance can start to shift.
-The front rack — an optional add-on with a 44 lb capacity — introduces some front-end sensitivity at speed when riding hands-free.
+The front rack, an optional add-on with a 44 lb capacity, introduces some front-end sensitivity at speed when riding hands-free.
 The team was clear that keeping two hands on the bars with the front rack, passenger kit, or rear cargo loaded is the right call.
 It's not a flaw so much as a physics reality, but it's worth knowing.
+The fact that it's a MIK front rack is just icing on the cake.
+If you already have any MIK accessories, they will be able to drop right in on the front rack.

 Accessories: The accessory ecosystem has some integration quirks.
-The small passenger kit foot pegs sit on an elevated rear rack, placing them out of reach for smaller children — a practical problem for the exact use case many buyers are purchasing the GoMad for.
-Pannier bags and the small passenger kit can't be used simultaneously, and the battery bag zipper is difficult to operate once the bag is installed.
-The fenders are fixed rather than adjustable, unlike on other Velotric models — meaning a bent fender requires more than a quick field adjustment.
+The small passenger kit foot pegs sit on an elevated rear rack, placing them out of reach for smaller children... a practical problem for the exact use case many buyers are purchasing the GoMad for.
+Pannier bags and the small passenger kit can't be used simultaneously.
+The fenders are fixed rather than adjustable (unlike on other Velotric models), meaning a bent fender may require more than a quick field adjustment.

 The Freshly Charged Verdict